T-infinity/Tracer/README.md

     // do cool event
     Tracer::end("cool event I want to track")

+Tracer produces .trace files.
+Load these files in Chrome by going to
+    chrome://tracing

 Warning!
 Event strings have to match.

     Tracer::begin("These strings do     match?");